 West Coast Insulation can prevent heat loss by upgrading attic insulation in new and existing houses.
 Our experienced team can bring all homes up to the highest standard.
 Using Rockwool Rockprime Blown Loft Insulation and Knauf Ecose Mineral Wool, attic areas are covered with a 300mm layer of high quality attic insulation.
 This will prevent the heat from escaping, keeping the house warmer and less drafty.

-Step 1: Depth rulers are fixed around the attic space.
+- Depth rulers are fixed around the attic space.
 This allows the technician to install Rockwool Attic Insulation to the desired thickness.
+Depth ruler which allow the technician to install

-Step 2: Our technician will then bring a hose into the attic space and pump the insulation until it reaches the required depth.
-The main advantage of this method is that every gap in the attic will be filled completely.
+- Our technician will then bring a hose into the attic space and pump the insulation until it reaches the required depth.
+The main advantage of this method it that every gap in the attic will be filled completely.
+Technician installs Rockwool Blown Attic Insulation.

-Step 3: Insulating tank jackets and covers are fitted to the water tanks in the attic to protect from freezing in cold conditions and walkways to the tanks are made where necessary.
+- Insulating tank jackets and covers are fitted to the water tanks in the attic to protect from freezing in cold conditions and a walkways to the tanks is made where necessary.
 Pipe lagging is also improved to protect the pipes from freezing.
+Our technician fixes walkways to the water tanks after attic insulation is finished.

-Step 5: Draft proofing is fixed around the attic door to leave the attic free from heat draining draughts and with the highest level of insulation.
+- Draft proofing is fixed around the attic door to leave the attic free from heating draining drafts.
+This atttic insulation is now finished and has the highest level of insulation.
+Rockwool attic insulation fills all voids and gaps and provides the highest level of insulation.

 Knauf Ecose Mineral Wool: is a newly developed product which provides the high standard of insulation without the itchiness of conventional fibreglass products.
 The brown layers of Knauf Mineral Wool are rolled out in the attic space between the joists and over the joists.
 Knauf Mineral Wool comes in depths of 200mm, 150mm and 100mm and can be installed at the desirable level.
 If no insulation exists and more than 200mm is needed, two layers of insulation will be installed.